Mining in Bolivia: Silver and related minerals

 Silver, zinc, lead, bismuth, and other minerals were all found with Bolivia's large tin reserves and, like tin, were considered strategic minerals.
 Because of the common mixture of ores, tin mining frequently encompassed the mining of other minerals as well.
 With the collapse of tin, the government was increasingly interested in exploiting its large reserves of other minerals, particularly silver and zinc.
 Three centuries after being the world's largest producer of silver, Bolivia still produced 225 tons of silver in 1988, as compared with about 140 tons in 1987.
 Zinc reserves were large, 530,000 tons, and the expansion of zinc production enjoyed growing government support.
 Zinc output also rose in the late 1980s from roughly 39,000 tons in 1987 to over 53,000 tons in 1988, compared with 47,000 tons in 1975.
 Nearly all zinc was exported.
 In 1987 the government declared the construction of a new zinc refinery in Potosí a national priority.
 Although the authorities considered lead a minor metal, production increased from 9,000 tons in 1987 to 11,000 tons in 1988.
 Bismuth reserves were estimated at 4,100 tons, and production in 1987 reached two-thirds of a ton entirely by small miners.
 Bolivia, the site of the International Bismuth Institute, was once the sole producer of bismuth in the world.

 Among Bolivia's largest mining facilities is the San Cristóbal mining complex, an open-pit silver, lead and zinc mine near the town of San Cristóbal, Potosí.
 The mine, operated by Sumitomo Corporation, produces approximately 1,300 metric tons of zinc-silver ore and 300 tons of lead-silver ore per day, as of August 2010, by processing 40,000 to 50,000 tons of rock.

 Antimony

-Bolivia mined about a fifth of the world's antimony in the late 1980s and was the leading producer among market economies.
+Bolivia holds about a fifth of the world’s estimated total of 310,000 metric tons of antimony reserves.
 Private companies were responsible for all antimony production.
 The largest output came from the United Mining Company (Empresa Minera Unificada), which controlled the two largest antimony mines, located at Chilcobija and Caracota, both in Potosí Department.
 Medium and small miners generated an average of 9,500 tons of antimony a year in the mid-to late-1980s, all of which was exported.
 Antimony, a strategic mineral used in flameproofing compounds and semiconductors, was exported in concentrates, trioxides, and alloys to all regions of the world, with most sales going to Britain and Brazil.
-Antimony reserves in 1988 stood at 350,000 tons.